aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

+= 5.1.1 =
+* Updated "How to Display Extra Buttons" config to completely hide these buttons.

 = 5.1.0 =
 * Improved Bible download page.
 * Admin - now indicating which Bibles are intended for research only.